Aml Ameen: 2002–2011

 In April 2008, he played a leading role in the BBC Three teen drama Dis/Connected, playing Anthony, an 18-year-old college student from London who faces gang trouble on the streets, as well as losing his friend when she commits suicide.

 Ameen featured in a film on Channel 4 called Fallout, part of their Disarming Britain mini-season.
 The London Lite paper described this as his most memorable performance.
 He featured as AJ in Silent Witness series 12 parts 1 and 2.
 He portrayed a youth worker trying to make a difference in a South London community, and became friends with Leo, one of the senior pathologists doing community service for drunk driving.

 In June 2008, Ameen began Actors Student Alliance, a drama school set up to discover and teach untapped talent in London.
 From its inception, the school produced a short film and a theatre showcase for its students.
 Within its second year, the school expanded into a management company.

-Ameen performed at the Tricycle Theatre on the "Not Black and White" season in October 2009.
-Described as "exceptionally charismatic Aml Ameen the freshest, most inspiring voice in the play" by Time Out London, he received outstanding reviews in the national press.
-Ameen starred in Jason Barrett's British feature film The Naked Poet, in which he played character Ryan.
-For this performance, he won Best Actor at the VIPF Awards in 2010.
+He performed at the Tricycle Theatre on the "Not Black and White" season in October 2009.

-Ameen also starred in David E. Kelley's legal drama Harry's Law in the first season, which began to air on NBC during the 2011 television season.
+Ameen starred in season 1 of David E. Kelley's legal drama Harry's Law, which began to air on NBC in 2011.

 2012–2018

-Ameen's first Hollywood film role is in George Lucas's Red Tails (2012), about the African American Tuskegee airman in World War II.
-He played Alby in the 2014 film adaptation of the young adult, science-fiction, dystopian novel, The Maze Runner.
+Ameen's first Hollywood film role was in George Lucas's Red Tails (2012), about the African American Tuskegee airman in World War II.
+He played Alby in the 2014 film adaptation of the novel The Maze Runner.

 In 2015, Ameen was one of the eight central characters in the initial run of the Netflix series Sense8, produced by the Wachowskis and J. Michael Straczynski.
-However, conflicts with Lana Wachowski resulted in his "abrupt" firing and replacement with Toby Onwumere after filming two episodes of the second season in 2016.
+However, conflicts with Lana Wachowski resulted in his firing and replacement with Toby Onwumere after filming two episodes of the second season in 2016.

 In 2018, Ameen starred as a young Jamaican named "D" in the film Yardie.
 The film was based on Victor Headley's 1992 cult novel of the same name.
 Actor Idris Elba made his directorial debut with the film in London and Jamaica.